GhadeerZahwe/iDonate/README.md

 ### iDonate is built using the following technologies:

-- This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform
+- This project uses the [Flutter app development framework]

 <br><br>